At IU, what is the Adobe Connect Meeting Service?

 open the meeting in a web browser.
 Attendees do not need a Connect

-Meeting account to join the meeting; they can simply log in as a
+Meeting account to join the meeting; they can simply log in as guests.

 - Once in the meeting, the host can broadcast audio and video, share a computer screen or presentation, and text chat with attendees.
 The host can also promote individual meeting attendees to allow them to do the same.